Home

 Sounds from Home

-The essence of Jamaican lifestyle can be captured in a variety of ways.
+The essence of Jamaican life can be captured in a variety of ways.
 Sound is one of them.
 The truth is, though, that apart from our music and language, we hardly notice many of the sounds that make life in Jamaica so special.

 One night, I was on the phone with a Jamaican friend living abroad, and she told me that she could tell I was at home in the country.
 She said she could hear the tree frogs in the background, and the sound made her miss home.